byu-is-566/is-566-09-dbt-1-instructions/README.md

 <img src="566/screenshots/readme_img/switch_to_tables.png"  width="80%">

 Also, if you glance at the `dbt` schema in your database, you'll see those new tables, but you'll likely also see those views still hanging around.
 This is because dbt intentionally does not support deleting of old tables or views as part of the build process.
 You can imagine that the risk of that having unintended consequences is pretty high.
-So dbt only affects the objects that are still defined as models in the project (meaning that it will happily replace the data in a table or view that it is managing each time it runs, but renamed or abandonded objects will just stay out there unless you manually drop them).
+So dbt only affects the objects that are still defined as models in the project (meaning that it will happily replace the data in a table or view that it is managing each time it runs, but renamed or abandoned objects will just stay out there unless you manually drop them).

 When your data is small and you're in active, iterative development, the easiest way to get rid of the fluff is to just drop the whole `dbt` schema.
 I personally just keep an SQL file open in my environment with a few such commands so I can use them to "reset" as needed.